"Keep Illegal Activity Off Rental Property"

 - Landscape maintenance standards compliance

-- Annual crime prevention community meeting taught by law enforcement personnel
+- Annual crime prevention tenant meeting taught by law enforcement personnel

-- Discuss and stress the importance of working with management and law enforcement
+- Discuss crime prevention and the importance of working with management and law enforcement